symfony/symfony-docs/components/phpunit_bridge.rst

     It's also possible to set ``SYMFONY_PHPUNIT_VERSION`` as a real env var (not defined in a :ref:`dotenv file <config-dot-env>`).

+    In the same way, ``SYMFONY_MAX_PHPUNIT_VERSION`` will set the maximum version of PHPUnit to be considered.
+This  is useful when testing a framework that does not support the latest version(s) of PHPUnit.

 .. tip::

     If you still need to use ``prophecy`` (but not ``symfony/yaml``),